jbush001/NyuziProcessor/README.md

 * emacs + verilog mode tools, for AUTOWIRE/AUTOINST (http://www.veripool.org/wiki/verilog-mode) (note that using 'make autos' in the rtl/ directory will run this operation in batch mode if the tools are installed)
 * Java (J2SE 6+) for visualizer app
 * GTKWave (or similar) for analyzing waveform files
-* C/C++ cross compiler toolchain (https://github.com/jbush001/LLVM-GPGPU)

 ## Running in Verilog simulation

-The development environment is fairly straightforward to get running.

 ### To build tools and verilog models:

-From the top directory:
+First, you must download and build the LLVM toolchain from here: https://github.com/jbush001/LLVM-GPGPU.
+The README file in the root directory provides instructions.

+Once this is done, from the top directory of this project:

     make